-To find a pin bar, look out for candlestick pattern with a long wick and a small body.
-In my experience it is much more effective when pin bars are found at the end of a trend; the pin bar can be found at the end of a trend indicating a reversal, and it can also be found at a continuation trend after a retracement.
+Simply look out for candlestick pattern with a long wick and a small body.
+In my experience it is much more effective when pin bars are found at the end of a trend; they can be found at the end of a trend indicating a reversal, and they can also be found at a continuation trend after a retracement.

-If you know how to use the Fibonacci tool, pin bars can also be found at key Fibonacci retracement and reversal levels.
+If you know how to use the Fibonacci tool, they can also be found at key Fibonacci retracement and reversal levels.